 - Nominal GDP = 24000*150 rupees = 36,00,000 (% Increase (+) 80%)

-- The GDP deflator is also termed as the implicit deflator and is a measurement deflator of Inflation in the economy.
+- The GDP deflator is a measurement deflator of Inflation in the economy.

 - It can be used to compare the performance of the two economies, and various investment decisions are taken with the help of GDP deflator.